jbenjoy2/CC-hr-application/README.md

 #### Front End

-The front end was created a single-page application using ReactJS with typescript, and was scaffolded for ease of creation using `create vite` tool.
+The front end is a single-page application using ReactJS with typescript, and was scaffolded for ease of creation using the `create vite` tool.
 The front-end uses an api interface service with axios to centralize all api logic in one locaiton.
 Each operation is then called in a custom react hook that is meant to run only that operation (separation of concerns, encapsulation).
 I used a simple React router that could navigate to my three major routes for viewing all employees, viewing/editing a single employee, or creating an employee.
 There is also a catch-all not-found page for any mal-formed URLs.
 The whole app is styled using bootstrap utility classes.
 The front-end has clearly delineated pathways for all CRUD operations required for this app.

 ### FRONT END/USER FLOW